Krüger 60

-Krüger 60 (DO Cephei) is a binary star system located 13.1 ly from Earth, being one of nearest stars.
+Krüger 60 (DO Cephei) is a binary star system located 13.1 ly from Earth, being one of the nearest stars.
 It is made up of a pair of red dwarf stars orbiting each other every 45 years.

 Description

 The larger, primary star is designated component A, while the secondary, smaller star is labeled component B. Component A has about 27% of the Sun's mass and 30% of the Sun's radius.
 Component B has about 18% of the Sun's mass and 21% of the Sun's radius.